xpacketx/yourTodos/README.md

 ## General Info
 ### `#easytodo`
-> *This project was created using [Create React App](https://github.com/facebook/create-react-app) and [Material-UI](https://material-ui.com/).*
+> * This project was created using [Create React App](https://github.com/facebook/create-react-app) and Material-UI. *
-> *This application is based on the local state functionality provided by the [React Hooks](https://reactjs.org/docs/hooks-intro.html).*
+> * This application is based on the local state functionality provided by the React Hooks.
-> *The application makes your todo items to be added, removed or stored in a very intuitive and easy way.*
+> * The application makes your todo items to be added, removed or stored in a very intuitive and easy way. *

 ## Built With
 * [React](https://reactjs.org/docs/getting-started.html) - a popular JS front-end library for building composable and highly reusable component-based UIs
+* [React Hooks](https://reactjs.org/docs/hooks-intro.html) - are functions that let you 'hook into' React state and lifecycle features from function components
-* Material-UI - a popular library for user interface design in React
+* [Material-UI](https://material-ui.com/) - a popular library for user interface design in React

 ## Setup
 To clone and run this application, you need npm installed on your computer.
 From your command line: